dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/removing_bias.md

 ### Anonymizing names and email addresses

-Click the &ldquo;Edit&rdquo; link on the right side of the project header, and select &ldquo;Form builder&rdquo; from the Progress menu.
+Click the "Edit" link on the right side of the project header, and select "Form builder" from the Progress menu.
 Select the Name and Email field.
-Then, in the left panel, check &ldquo;Blind.&rdquo;
+Then, in the left panel, check "Blind."

 ![Turning names and emails into blind fields.](../images/bias_1.png)

 ### Anonymizing other form fields

-Select &ldquo;Form builder&rdquo; from the Progress menu, and click on a field in the [preview pane](/articles/screendoor/your_form/building_your_form.html#getting-started) to edit it.
+Select "Form builder" from the Progress menu, and click on a field in the [preview pane](/articles/screendoor/your_form/building_your_form.html#getting-started) to edit it.

-Under the description in the left pane, select the &ldquo;Blind&rdquo; checkbox to anonymize that field.
+Under the description in the left pane, select the "Blind" checkbox to anonymize that field.

 ![Making a form field blind.](../images/bias_2.png)